jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

 We begin with the _Tzimtzum Aleph_, the First Constraint, which occurred when the Infinite Supernal Presence restricted itself in order to enable the Emanation and thus create creation.
 Now, before this occurred, there only existed the Void, _Ein Sof_, which filled everything, everywhere, all the time.
 That was all there was.
 This creation/constraint occurred around a single point, which we call the middle point, producing a space that emanated after that was circular, because _Ohr Ein Sof_, the Infinite Presence, is perfect and balanced, thus the Constraint was also even.
 This is meaning of _Agol_, the Circle.

-In all of this resides a mystery for it says that the reason for all of this, for all of creation, was “the revelation of Its Names and Appellations!"
-Why would It need us to “reveal” Its names and appelations?
-What does it really mean, for the Upper Simple Light to “reveal”?
-Is it by us “revealing” Its names, It is revealed?
+In all of this resides a mystery for it says that the reason for all of this, for all of creation, was "the revelation of Its Names and Appellations!"
+Why would It need us to "reveal" Its names and appelations?
+What does it really mean, for the Upper Simple Light to "reveal"?
+Is it by us "revealing" Its names, It is revealed?
 Is it like a marriage?
-As you spend more time together, you understand the other, and thus your spouse is “revealed” in the same way?
+As you spend more time together, you understand the other, and thus your spouse is "revealed" in the same way?

 1. Know, that before the Emanations were emanated and the Creations created, an Upper Simple Light[^1] had filled the entire reality.[^2] There was no vacant place,[^3] such as empty Air[^4] or a Space,[^5] but everything was filled with that simple, boundless Presence of Light.[^6] There was no idea of the Beginning nor of the End.[^7] All was One, Simple Light,[^8] completely balanced,[^9] called the Infinite Light, _Ohr Ein Sof_. [^10]